Behaviour Policy

 • The school’s primary concern is the safety, wellbeing and education of all pupils, with the intention of upholding their wellbeing and academic progress, as well as fulfilling our safeguarding responsibilities;

-• All members of the school community must be treated inclusively and be free from any form of discrimination or prejudice – whether it be racial, ethnic, gender, sexual orientation, religious or age-based;
+• All members of the school community must be treated inclusively and be free from any form of discrimination or prejudice;

 • The school will create and maintain an atmosphere and ethos of tolerance, equality, diversity, respect, understanding, kindness and a sense of citizenship throughout the school community in everyday practice;

-• All children, staff and visitors should feel safe in the school environment at all times through a high quality of care, support and guidance;
+• All pupils, staff and visitors should feel safe in the school environment at all times through a high quality of care, support and guidance;

 • All pupils have a right to fulfil their greatest academic and personal potential and feel they are valued members of the school by both their peers and school staff, and should be free from bullying, discrimination and distracting peer behaviour;